THE BLACK WOMAN’S GUIDE TO THE 2020 Election

 In love and solidarity,

-BlackHer is a media and membership company created by and for Black women.
+BlackHer is a media company created by and for Black women.
 We’re amplifying our leadership and educating and inspiring each other to act for progressive change.
 Join us!

 “If you hear the dogs, KEEP GOING.
 If you see the torches in the woods, KEEP GOING.
 If there’s shouting after you, KEEP GOING.
 Don’t ever stop.
 KEEP GOING.
 If you want a taste of freedom, KEEP GOING.

 6 EASY steps to get your vote on!

 The experts agree that 2020 could be one of our biggest election years ever!
 That’s exciting, but it also means that there could be trouble ahead for Black voters.
 Trump and the Republican Party have shown us time and time again that they are determined to block our political power.
 In many states, make no mistake, they will try to stop us from voting.

 According to Carol Anderson, Emory University professor and author of One Person, No Vote:

 “The only way that Republicans can protect themselves and a rogue president is to suppress the votes of minorities, the young, and the poor (all of whom vote overwhelmingly for Democrats).
 In 2020, we’re poised to see more voter intimidation, criminalizing of voter registration drives, disguised poll taxes, attempts to maintain extreme partisan gerrymandered districts, draconian and flawed voter roll purges, squashing access to voting on college campuses, widespread purchase of hackable voting machines, and a slew of unqualified, rightwing judges appointed to the federal bench to provide legal sanction to the destruction of democracy.”

 Given all this, what can you do?
 Here are several things that you can do right now to prepare for your state elections, primaries, and Election Day on November 3, 2020.